Banking and Merchant Card Services

 Merchant Bankcard Services

 The Office of the State Treasurer administers a mandatory use contract for all state agencies for Merchant Bankcard Services.
-This contract covers VISA and MasterCard acceptance, along with PIN Debit acceptance.
-There are also separate agreements with American Express and Discover for the acceptance of those card types.
+This contract covers VISA, MasterCard, and Discover acceptance along with PIN Debit acceptance.
+There is also a separate agreement to accept American Express cards.

 An Economic Feasibility Study (EFS) is required prior to implementing a bankcard program.
 The Office of Financial Management (OFM) is responsible for the approval of an agency's EFS.
 Information about the EFS process can be found at OFM's website - http://www.ofm.wa.gov/policy/40.40.htm